mabuonomo/mabuonomo.github.io/_posts/2019-04-07-docker-compose-wait-it-for-service.markdown

 ## Problem

-Problem?
-Yes.
-We have a race condition.
 Because both services start at the same time, it is possible that the spring-boot attempt to initiate a connection to the web service before the docker-mysql service is ready to accept connections.

 ## Solution